 "The research being funded by the Stroke Association is amazing for me and my family.
 It gives you hope that if the worst was to happen there would be more treatments and even better, recovery is possible."

 What has happened to Make May Purple?

 In previous years, we’ve marked Stroke Awareness Month with our Make May Purple campaign.
-Last May, we focused on raising awareness of the impact of the unprecedented events of the past year on our charity.
+Since May 2021, we've focused on raising awareness of issues related to stroke research and recovery.